ruff-org/investor/PROSPECTUS.md

 ## Offering Price
 * The offering price for common (public) stock will initially be set at $221/share.
 * The offering price for preferred (private) stock will initially be set at $300/share.

+## Investent Model
+The Ruff Management Inc. company has developed a unique way to sell equity and allow investors to hold and trade assets.
+This is all enabled through our Virtual World platform, which allows investors to buy and sell assets, conduct business transactions, and to create their own virtual paradise.
+User can own virtual real-estate, banking notes, and virtual assets.
+Similarly, the Concrete Games platform will issue Concrete Coin, which allows users to exchange for micro-transactions within Concrete Games produced games.